kaigelee/SANet/README.md

 ## Updates

 - Our paper is undergoing a second peer review.
 In the meantime, we have prepared a preprint and will post a link to it soon.
 (Jul/26/2023)
-- The overview, training logs, and some codes for CSFCN are available here.
+- The overview, training logs, and some codes for SANet are available here.
 (Jul/29/2022)

 ## 🎉 News 🎉